SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 5. - *Burning Hex* ©

-As a bonus action, you cause a target cursed by your Hexblade's Curse to take fire damage equal to your Charisma modifier (minimum of 1).
+As a bonus action, you cause a cursed target to take fire damage equal to your Charisma modifier (minimum of 1).

 # 6. - Call of the Beast